Sezzary/SilentEngine/README.md

 - Clean logging
 - Renderer (WIP)
 - Sound system (WIP)
-- Various utilities pulled from other projects, including a parallel task executor, a `Bitfield` class, and a `BoundingVolumeHierarchy` class.
+- Various utilities pulled from other projects including a `Bitfield` class and a `BoundingVolumeHierarchy` class.

 All considerations are being made to make this a flexible, readable, and extendable foundation.
 Portability is in mind as a top priority for multi-platform support from inception.